nsayer/Evil_Simon/README.md

 buttons to select a level of difficulty:

 * Green is easy - it's normal Simon.
 No tricky stuff.
 The colors never move and the sounds are consistent.
-* Blue is harder - the sounds are no longer tied to the colors during the pattern statement.
+* Blue is harder - the sounds are no longer tied to the colors.
-* Yellow is hardest - the positions of the colors are no longer constant during the pattern statement.
+* Yellow is hardest - the positions of the colors are no longer consistent.
-* Red is nightmare - In addition to the sounds and positions being scrambled during the pattern statement, the button colors will be randomized at the start of the player's turn.
+* Red is nightmare - In addition to the sounds and positions being scrambled, the button colors will be randomized at the start of the player's turn.
 * The "impossible" level is activated by pressing any two buttons to start.
 Here the button colors are randomized at every step during the player's turn.